assemsaduakas/genai-research/README.md

 GenAI - Generative Artificial Intelligence is a subtype of artificial intelligence which not only analyzes data, but also generates a new content such as videos, images, songs and text.

-ANN

-NNN
+ANN - Artificial Neural Network.
+Computational model inspired by NNN, by human brain, and used for tasks like making predictions and learning from data.

+NNN - Natural neural networks.
+It's about how our human brain works.

-SME - Subject MAtter Expert
+SME - Subject Matter Expert.

-AI tools
+AI tools - the famous one is chatGPT.

-AI systems